MITgcm/MITgcm/doc/examples/examples.rst

    -  ``code/SIZE.h``: declares the size of underlying computational grid.
       This file is compiled instead of the MITgcm repository version :filelink:`model/inc/SIZE.h`.

-   -  ``code/CPP_OPTIONS.h``: declares CPP keys relative to the “numerical model” part of the code.
-This file is compiled instead of the MITgcm repository version :filelink:`model/inc/CPP_OPTIONS.h`. (note, missing from some experiments which use the standard repository version).
+   -  The ``code/`` directory may include other files and subroutines specific to the experiment, i.e., containing changes from the standard repository version.

-   -  Other files and subroutines specific to the experiment (i.e., containing changes from the standard repository version) might be present in ``code``, depending on the particular experiment.
+      For example, some experiments contains CPP header options files to enable or disable some parts of the code at compile time; the most common ones would be :filelink:`model/inc/CPP_OPTIONS.h` for core model options  and «PKG»_OPTIONS.h for individual packages.

 -  ``input``: contains the input data files required to run the example.
    At a minimum, the ``input`` directory contains the following files: